kevindoorhomes/doorway/client-manager.md

 The CMs also oversee the Task Management Process throughout the office.
 This includes making sure that each agent is current on their tasks and is filling out ProsperWorks fields accordingly.

 ##### Sell Side:

 Client Managers set-up initial Listing Presentations with potential clients and the Field Agents.

 ##### Buy Side:

-Client Managers qualify incoming buyer leads,
+Client Managers qualify incoming buyer leads to make sure potential buyers are pre-approved for a loan and not needing to sell before purchasing.
+Once a buyer lead is confirmed, they are then connected with a Buyer's Agent.